Women’s March in Seattle ahead of midterms calls for reproductive rights

 “I came out because of the precarity of our democracy,” she said.

-Born in 1966, less than a decade before Roe v.
+Born in 1946, decades before Roe v.
 Wade decriminalized abortion nationwide, Mulkern recalled a time when a close friend in college nearly bled to death in a dormitory for fear an illegal abortion could prove fatal or result in arrest.

 Organizers said several lawmakers were invited to speak at the march on Saturday but only U.S. Sen. Patty Murray responded by sending a representative to speak on her behalf due to prior commitments.
 (Jill Biden appeared at two Seattle events Saturday with Murray and other local Democratic officials, beginning at noon, overlapping with the 1 p.m.
 Women’s March.)